justlark/notwithout.help/docs/security-whitepaper.md

    from the **Secret Link Key**.
 5. The client uses the new **Secret Wrapping Key** to encrypt the **Private Primary Key** and generate a new **Wrapped Private Primary Key**.
-6. A user-provided comment for the key is encrypted with the **Secret Wrapping Key**.
+6. A user-provided comment for the key is encrypted with the **Public Primary Key**.
 7. The client sends the new **Wrapped Private Primary Key**, **Public Signing Key**, and the encrypted comment to the server via an authenticated